We’re all looking for ways to trim the budget. Meal planning and working around sales are great ways to save money.

 Now check out the ads for proteins that are on sale.
 The protein tends to be the more expensive item on the list.
 I tend to jot down on a sheet of paper the cuts of meat that are on sale at each store and then mark the prices.

 Next I brainstorm what meals I can make with those.
 If you need help, go to the top of this page and hover over Main Dishes.
 A drop down menu will show you all the main dish proteins featured in recipes on this site.
-You can also do a simple google search or check the database at Yummly, a pretty thorough recipe search engine.
+You can also do a simple google search.

 4. Scan the ads for side dish ingredients that are on sale.